MattUnderscoreZhang/BlogWebsite/_posts/2022-10-22-unicode_obfuscator.md

 Depending on the environment in which you're seeing the strings, the output should look pretty much identical to the input.
 You will get a randomized result each time you generate an output.

 What is this useful for?
 Why malware of course!
 Or pranking your friends.
 Maybe a combination of both?
-I denounce any legal liability.
+I renounce any legal liability.

 # The Code